 - Turn dough out onto a lightly floured surface, and divide into 12 equal portions.
 Working with one portion at a time (cover remaining dough to prevent drying), shape each portion into a ball.

 - Place a heavy pan on the lower part of the oven and preheat to 400°.

-- Combine 12 cups water, 1 tsp baking soda, and ½ cup brown sugar in a big saucepan or Dutch oven, and bring to a boil.
+- Combine 12 cups water, 1 teaspoon baking soda, and ½ cup brown sugar in a big saucepan or Dutch oven, and bring to a boil.
 Gently lower 3 bagels into the saucepan.
 Cook for one side 1mn30 then flip the bagels and continue to cook 1mn30.
 Transfer the bagels to a wire rack lightly coated with cooking spray.
 Repeat the procedure with the remaining bagels, working in batches of 3.

 - Divide the bagels between two baking sheets lined with parchment paper.
 Pour some hot water in the heavy pan or throw a half dozen ice cubes.
 Put the bagels inside the oven and spray the door with some water and close the door quickly.

 - Bake at 450° for 7 minutes.
 Rotate pans, spray again the door close quickly and bake for 7 minutes or until golden.
 Cool on wire racks.